michaeldexter/occambsd/README.md

-mirror-upstream.sh:		Internet access, ZFS, git bos-lite.sh			FreeBSD source and object directories bos-upload.sh			Depends on your upload strategy occambsd.sh:			FreeBSD 13.0 or later, and late 2022 FreeBSD 14-CURRENT for 'makefs -t zfs' support imagine.sh:			Internet access if using images from download.freebsd.org
+mirror-upstream.sh:		Internet access, ZFS, git bos-lite.sh			FreeBSD source and object directories bos-upload.sh			Depends on your upload strategy occambsd.sh:			FreeBSD 13.0 or later, and FreeBSD 14.0 for 'makefs -t zfs' support imagine.sh:			Internet access if using images from download.freebsd.org
 				QEMU and Xen packages as needed build-option-smoke-test.sh	FreeBSD source and object directories, optional git for metadata